daniel752/markdown-zen/README.md

 1. **Start the Application**:

-To launch the application, run the following command:
+To launch the application, run the following command in the root (markdown-zen/) folder:

 ``
 npm run dev